terminusiii/SC2MapAnalysis/README.md

 ## Summary

-A standalone plugin for python SC2 api for [BurnySc2](https://github.com/BurnySc2/python-sc2/)
+A plugin for Python SC2 API [BurnySc2](https://github.com/BurnySc2/python-sc2/)

 ## Why Do we need this ?